 Foundation Course Structure

-There are eight 5-week cycles during the course of the year and several of the Foundation Courses are offered in every cycle, depending on how many members are currently participating and which courses they have already completed.
+There are eight foundation course cycles during the course of the year and several of the Foundation Courses are offered in every cycle, depending on how many members are currently participating and which courses they have already completed.
 A newsletter goes out shortly before each cycle setting out which courses will be offered that cycle.
 Although groups do tend to stick together, there is the opportunity, over time, of experiencing several different tutors and meeting a lot of new friends.
 It is not unusual for members to repeat courses, as they often find that they get more out of it the second time round.

 Meditation is seen as the master key for those seeking Liberation and also to a full and productive life.
 The school offers a simple, yet profound, mantra based meditation.
 This is generally offered to members after they have completed 6-7 of the Foundation Courses.
 The Meditation Course is run when there are enough members expressing an interest.
 In practice, this happens about twice a year.
 Care is taken with meditation to prepare members adequately and to assist them in establishing a steady practice.